sairaraza/modern-blog2/README.md

 # Jekyll Modern Blog

-Just checking if this goes to the gh branch
+just added a jekyll theme to the publishing settings Just checking if this goes to the gh branch
 A Simple, Clean and responsive modern blog for jekyll.